jpfluger/zazzy-browser/README.md

 # zazzy-browser (zzb)

+> Note: this library will not be maintained going forward in favor of the lightweight [jpfluger/zzb](https://github.com/jpfluger/zzb), which has no extra dependencies on lodash or jquery.

 A collection of general-purpose browser utilities used as higher-level building-blocks to create [Bootstrap v4](http://getbootstrap.com/) websites and assist in client-server communications.

 Zazzy Browser depends on [jQuery](https://jquery.com/), [lodash](https://github.com/lodash/lodash)